 We have our own set of old-media graybeards in British Columbia facing obsolescence.
-With the pending sale of Canwest Newspapers, many working there will be gone a year from now.
-Three dailies in southwest BC will shrink, perhaps merge.
 A few of today’s political writers will stay active doing public relations for Norwegian fish farms, private power producers and the like but, for many, it will be a wrap.
 Radio and television are dumping staff even more aggressively and the Public Affairs Bureau (PAB) is fully staffed with loyal ex-journalists.

 Be certain of this.
 The business of news gathering and distribution, as we have known it, is perishing and the end is near.
 Part of this outcome results from self-inflicted wounds.

 Writing in the American Journalism Review, newspaper consultant John Morton refers to what he sees as a decline in the ‘standing’ of newspapers.
 By this, he means lost prevalence, respect, influence and relevance.
 To some degree, this arises from changed technology: Internet, social media, digital specialty programing, etc. But, not entirely.